LordZhiHao/ProjectWorks/README.md

 4. TitanicMachineLearningCompetitionKaggle

 This is an online platform (Kaggle) machine learning competition that I currently enrolled in.
 Currently, I have not uploaded any documents related to it but I will be doing t soon after I come up with my best performing model.

+5. BusinessAndTechnicalCommunication

+Although this is not a technical project, this is a project that is from a previous module of mine.
+It had provided me in depth understanding on how communications and especially thinking from a business owner's perspective, which I believe will be useful for future work and communications.